Fatty Liver Disease

 In Chinese medicine fatty liver disease follows a pattern of Spleen Deficiency Developing into Internal Dampness combined with Liver Qi Stagnation.
 Recent studies have shown the potential for herbs used for fatty liver disease are incredibly promising.
-Here are some of the herbs that researchers have been investigating: Organic Free and Easy Wanderer formula
+Here are some of the herbs that researchers have been investigating:

-- Turmeric contains curcumin which demonstrates hepatic (liver)-protective qualities as well an hypolipidic effect preventing fatty acid accumulations in the liver cells.
-Additionally, turmeric is a potent anti-oxidant protecting liver cells from carcinogens and the possibility of the development of liver cancer.
+- Bupleurum Chinense demonstrates hepatic (liver)-protective qualities as well an hypolipidic effect preventing fatty acid accumulations in the liver cells.

 - Yellow dock is one of the herb plants that have yellow roots because they contain the alkaloid berberine shown to reduce hepatic inflammatory and to deter abnormal retention of lipids within liver cells.

 - Goji berries have been shown to contain polysaccharides that possess a wide range of biological actions including alleviated hepatic inflammation, antioxidant effects, immune-regulation, neuro-protection, and control of glucose metabolism.
 Through the restoration of antioxidant enzyme activities and the reduction of oxidation stress products.

 - Milk thistle is one of the most investigated herbs; in the past 12 years, more than 10,000 papers have been published on the anti-oxidative, chemo-preventive, anti-inflammatory, and hepato-protective effects of silybin and silymarin, the active ingredient found in milk thistle seeds.